 Desired skills, experience and requirements

-- Knowledge and experience as a naturalist, scouting, and/or early-childhood educator
+- Knowledge and experience as a naturalist, hike leader, and/or early-childhood educator

 - Passion for being outdoors, and for sharing nature with children